 This article is a short synopsis of some key concepts.
-For the science behind it, please follow all the links.
+For the science behind it, please follow all the links and read this page.
 Some links go to our articles, which in turn link to studies.
-For a more in-depth understanding, watch Adolescent Brain Meets Highspeed Internet Porn and Your Brain on Porn and read the articles listed at the bottom of this article.
-For porn-induced ED watch Erectile Dysfunction & Porn .
+For a more in-depth understanding and further evidence see The Research Page .
 For specific content explore Porn FAQs .

 This is called the Coolidge effect —the automatic response to novel mates.
-It’s what started you down the road to getting hooked on Internet porn.
+Interestingly, men ejaculate more motile sperm and they do it more quickly when they view a novel porn star.
+This powerful automatic response to erotic novelty is what started you down the road to getting hooked on internet porn.

 Like that lab rat, you have a primitive mechanism in your brain urging you to fertilize the two-dimensional females, males (or whatever) on your screen.
 (Note: The Coolidge effect also occurs in females .
-Studies show that, when given the opportunity, human females are just as promiscuous as males.)
+Studies show that, when given the opportunity, hunter-gatherer females are no less promiscuous than males.)